juju/docs/src/en/charms-constraints.md

 lxc profile set default limits.memory 4GB
 ```

-Such a command can be issued at any time with respect to `juju bootstrap`
+Such a command can be issued before or after `juju bootstrap` because it
-because it affects both future and existing (in realtime) machines.
+affects both future and existing (in real time) machines.
 See the
 [LXD documentation][lxd-upstream] for more on this topic.

 !!!
 Warning:
     LXD resource limit changes can potentially impact all containers on the
-    host - not just the Juju machines.
+    host - not only those acting as Juju machines.

 ## Setting and displaying constraints for a model